SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 tia, and most armed forces rely on conVentional weapons and armor.
 Units sporting hattlesnits receive dangerous and near-suicidal assignments.
-“Warren-stompers” fulfill the traditional role of exploring and clearing out skewel nests.
+"Warren-stompers” fulfill the traditional role of exploring and clearing out skewel nests.
 They protect

 employ plasma drills mounted on crane gantries or hydraulic